 The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The payback and clawback provisions may apply in situations where:
+The payback and clawback provisions broadly apply in circumstances where:

-a business recovers (or does not recover) VAT on costs it incurs based on its intended use of those costs; and
+a business recovers (or does not recover) VAT on costs it incurs based on its intended use of those costs

 the intended / actual use changes before the original intention is fulfilled